Koregano73/angular13-fundamentals-workshop/resources/challenges.md

 # Module 01: Component Challenges
 In the `src/app/courses/courses.component.ts` file, complete the following challenges.
-- Display courses using `ngFor`
+- Display courses using `ngFor` DONE
-- Add event handler to select course
+- Add event handler to select course DONE
-- Display raw JSON of selected course
+- Display raw JSON of selected course DONE
+Render 'src/app/home/home.component.html' file challenges by completing:
+- display lessons with ngFor DONE
+- add event handler to select lesson DONE
+- display raw json of selected course DONE

 # Module 02: Form Challenges
 In the `src/app/courses/courses.component.ts` file, complete the following challenges.
-- Update the form to show `percentComplete`
+- Update the form to show `percentComplete` DONE
-- Update the form to show `favorite`
+- Update the form to show `favorite` DONE ngmodel and name using angular comp.io
+- BONUS: how to edit course without mutating other parts?
+DONE (just make the selected course a deep copy) **HINT:**: use a slider for percent complete and a checkbox for favorite

 # Module 03: Services Challenges
 Complete the following challenges.